-We are blessed at St Patricks to have a strong and engaged school community.
+We are blessed at St Patrick's to have a strong and engaged school community.
 As the demands of daily living increase, the challenge for the Parents and Friends (P&F) is to continue to evolve and encourage parents to participate in the school and parish and in all aspects of their children's learning.

-We are very grateful to the many parents and carers who have participated and/or contributed to Canteen, our annual Trivia Night and Dinner Dance, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Pancake Day, Mother's and Father's day stalls, St. Patricks day celebrations, Family Mass, Well-being Week, Kinder orientation and Teacher Appreciation day.
+We are very grateful to the many parents and carers who have participated and/or contributed to Canteen, our bi- annual Trivia Night/Dinner Dance, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Mother's and Father's day stalls, St. Patrick's day celebrations, Family Masses, Well-being Week, Kinder orientation and Teacher Appreciation day.

-The P&F is excited to contribute a significant amount of funds towards the upgrading of the Infant Campus playground and are appreciative of the opportunity to be included in this project to be completed in the summer of 2015/16.
+The P&F was excited to contribute a significant amount of funds towards the upgrading of the Infant Campus playground and were appreciative of the opportunity to be included in this project, which was completed during 2016.